codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 - `events` - (Optional) A list of GitHub events for which a Pipeline is triggered.
 Default value - **push.heads**.
 - `provider` - (Optional) Default value - **github**.
 - `context` - (Optional) Codefresh Git context.
+- `commit_status_title` - (Optional) The commit status title pushed to the GIT version control system.
 - `variables` - (Optional) Trigger variables.
 - `disabled` - (Optional) Boolean.
 If false, trigger will never be activated.
 - `pull_request_allow_fork_events` - (Optional) Boolean.
 If this trigger is also applicable to Git forks.